Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Action Execution

-\paragraph{Role of Personalized Action Execution} Action execution constitutes a core stage that bridges high-level reasoning with tangible outcomes in LLM-based agents \citep{qu2025tool,chowa2026language}.
-By determining how abstract decisions are instantiated, execution-level choices directly influence whether personalization is effectively realized rather than remaining at the level of internal reasoning, which substantially shapes user experience, trust, and perceived utility.
-Consequently, personalized action execution functions as the final bottleneck of personalization in agent systems, translating inferred user intent into observable behavior and closing the loop between internal personalization mechanisms and external outcomes.

-\paragraph{Challenges} Designing personalized action execution mechanisms remains challenging due to several factors.
-First, execution contexts are highly heterogeneous across tools, environments, and domains, complicating the design of general mechanisms that consistently respect individual preferences.
-Second, personalization signals at execution time are often subtle, requiring abstract preferences to be translated into concrete parameters rather than explicit instructions.
-Third, execution feedback may expose ambiguity or brittleness in how user preferences were interpreted upstream, necessitating careful handling and, in some cases, coordination with planning or preference modeling components to avoid cascading errors.
+\paragraph{Role and Challenges.} Action execution is the stage at which personalized decisions are translated into concrete operations and external outcomes in PLAs \citep{qu2025tool,chowa2026language}.
+As such, it bridges high-level reasoning with observable behavior, determining whether personalization is actually realized rather than remaining at the level of internal reasoning.
+This stage is especially important because user experience depends not only on what the agent decides, but also on how those decisions are instantiated and delivered.
+At the same time, personalized action execution remains challenging for several reasons.
+Execution contexts are highly heterogeneous across tools, environments, and domains, making it difficult to design general mechanisms that consistently respect individual preferences.
+Moreover, execution-time personalization signals are often subtle, requiring abstract preferences to be translated into concrete parameters rather than explicit instructions.
+Finally, execution feedback may reveal ambiguity or brittleness in how user preferences were interpreted upstream, requiring careful handling and, in some cases, coordination with planning or preference-modeling components to avoid cascading errors.

 \paragraph{Future Directions} Research on personalized action execution remains relatively limited, leaving several promising directions open.
-At the execution primitive level, developing personalization-aware tools that emphasize non-functional characteristics could enable differential behavior beyond task correctness.
-At the control level, learning preference-conditioned execution policies that generalize across tools and environments may allow agents to reuse personalization signals more effectively.
-Additionally, agents should better handle vague or missing arguments, localize execution failures, and aggregate outcomes in ways that reflect user priorities rather than default heuristics.
-Finally, there is a growing need for execution-level evaluation protocols that move beyond task success to assess preference adherence, consistency, and user satisfaction, in line with recent calls for more holistic evaluation of agent capabilities.
+One is the development of personalization-aware execution primitives and tools that account not only for task correctness but also for non-functional user preferences.
+Another is learning preference-conditioned execution policies that generalize across tools and environments, enabling agents to reuse personalization signals more effectively.
+It is also important to improve how agents handle vague or missing arguments, localize execution failures, and aggregate outcomes in ways that reflect user priorities rather than default heuristics.
+More broadly, this stage would benefit from execution-level evaluation protocols that move beyond task success to assess preference adherence, consistency, and user satisfaction.